 Traditional allopathic medicine is known and loved for its ease and convenience…you take a pill and you get results.
 There are lots of arguments about the challenges of side effects and long term use that come into play.
-For that reason I like to share knowledge that I have gained from education, trusted mentors, and experience over the years that helps manage pain naturally.
+For that reason, I like to share the knowledge that I have gained from education, trusted mentors, and experience over the years that helps manage pain naturally.
 Thinking and applying self-care in layers is going to get you the best results.

-Epson salt baths-(magnesium sulfate) in a hot bath soak is a great way to manage muscle and joint pain.
+Epson salt baths-(magnesium sulfate) in a hot bath soak are a great way to manage muscle and joint pain.
 If your doctor has not limited you from hot bathing this is one of the more enjoyable layers of management.
 Add 2 cups in a standard tub of water.
 Soak for 20-30 minutes.
 Fully submerge the parts of the body that are most painful.

 Physical therapy- if you haven’t tried, please do so.
 Do the homework they give you.
-Exercise and stretch is really one of the greatest things you can do to manage long term pain.
+Exercise and stretch are really one of the greatest things you can do to manage long term pain.
 And especially**be an advocate for your limitations.
 Some soreness will be present.
 There is a difference between soreness and pain.
 Pain is your body telling you something is wrong and to stop or ease back a bit.

-Hot ginger compress- Ginger is well known for reducing any inflammation be it digestive, joint or muscle.
+Hot ginger compress- Ginger is well known for reducing any inflammation be it digestive, joint, or muscle.
 This is truly a great resource.
 It takes some time and effort but if you put in that effort you will be surprised by how effective it can be.
 It is an accumulative effect so it is a committed routine, doing it 3 or more times a day is going to get you the best results.
-See directions below.
+See the directions below.
 Keep in mind once you do it a time or two it becomes an effortless routine.
 Caution….don’t burn yourself.

 ½ cup of powdered ginger-Blue Sky Nutrition here in St. Louis sells powdered ginger in bulk.
 Check your local nutritional shops.

-Stock pot with about 1 gallon of water
+Stockpot with about 1 gallon of water

-Wash cloth and or hand towel for emerging in water
+Washcloth and or hand towel for emerging in water

 Large dry towel